ProjetsPL/treehouse-theme/collections/_posts/us/best-tv-wall-ideas-how-to-design-it-in-a-living-room.md

 {:.distinction.distinction-warning}

-A TV wall might get hot during a prolonged use of the device, therefore when you choose a wallpaper, pay attention to the quality of the materials.
+A TV wall might get hot during a prolonged use of the device, so when you choose a wallpaper, pay attention to the quality of the materials.
 This will allow you to enjoy the wall ornament for longer.

 ## A TV wall with the device hidden in a closet